The best-written CV is worthless if no one sees it!

 CV Writing Tips for Job Seekers

-The following CV writing tips highlights features of effective CV
+The following CV writing tips highlight features of an effective CV

 For most job seekers, the job market is a buyer's that is, an employer's market.

 With so many talented people in the job market, the onus is on the candidates to sell themselves to the employer.
-Firstly you need to decide - is it going to be CV or resume.
+Firstly you need to decide - is it going to be a CV or a resume?

 You can turn your updated resume into a CV by adding relevant detailed information and expanding the descriptions of your educational and professional experiences.

-One of the most important features of an effective CV is that it looks forward rather then back and addresses the needs of the job being applied for.
-Many CVs by contrast are more concerned with what the job seeker has done, instead of what they want to do next.
+One of the most important features of an effective CV is that it looks forward rather than back and addresses the needs of the job being applied for.
+Many CVs, by contrast, are more concerned with what the job seeker has done, instead of what they want to do next.

 Focus your CV.
 Ideally, a CV will have a clear and well-defined objective that fits well with the position sought.
 In such a way, it is far more likely that the candidate has a carefully thought out career plan and that the position sought fits into their long-term goals.
 Customize it for a particular position: if you have done both R&D and manufacturing but you are looking for a position in manufacturing, emphasize your manufacturing experience.

 Another aspect of focus in the CV is the exclusion of irrelevant material, especially past experience.
-However, should be matches to the key accountabilities, requirements or key competencies required.
+However, should be matched to the key accountabilities, requirements or key competencies required.